mdaines/viz-js/README.md

 # Viz.js

-This project is a wrapper and Makefile for building Graphviz with Emscripten.
+This project is a Makefile for building Graphviz 2.38.0 with Emscripten and a simple wrapper for using it in the browser.

 ## API

-    var viz = Viz();
-    var svg = viz.render("digraph g { a -> b; }");
+    var svg = Viz("digraph g { a -> b; }");

 ## Build

-Generally you won't need to do this.
-Releases are available from the [releases page](https://github.com/mdaines/viz.js/releases).

 To build from source, you will need to install the Emscripten SDK: